hashicorp/packer/website/source/docs/builders/docker.html.md

     mount into this container.
 The key of the object is the host path, the value is the container path.

+-   `container_dir` (string) - The directory inside container to mount temp directory from host server for work [file provisioner](/docs/provisioners/file.html).
+     By default this is set to `/packer-files`.

 ## Using the Artifact: Export

 Once the tar artifact has been generated, you will likely want to import, tag,